Non-EU Citizens Can Claim VAT Refund on their Shopping in Finland:

 Note: These days some of the bigger shops have cash terminals that are set up to record the required information and calculate the tax refund, saving the shop and the shopper from manual processing.
 Where this is available, the sales assistant will key in your name, address, passport number, etc. into their terminal and print the Tax Free Form for you.
 It’s a strip of paper that looks very much like your supermarket shopping receipt.

-Before your check in for your flight, go to the Global Blue refund point, or Customs, with your Tax Free Form, passport, shopping receipts and goods to have your form validated.
-Make sure that your goods are unused as they can reject your claim if your goods show signs of having been used.
+For goods to be checked in: Before you check in for your flight, go to the Global Blue refund point (Terminal 2 Arrivals Hall 2B), with your Tax Free Form, passport, shopping receipts and goods to have your form validated.
+Goods must be unused or they can refuse to validate your form.
+After stamping of your forms you can get your payment at the refund office next to Gate 29 or 34.

 Remember this cardinal rule – No Customs stamp = No refund!

-Before you mail your documents back, I highly recommend that you make clear copies of the Tax Free Forms and receipts as things can and do go missing in the mailing process.
-If you need to check the progress of your tax refund claim, you will need some information contained on the Tax Free Form and as well as from your receipts to make the on-line check.
+Before you put any documents in the mailbox provided, I highly recommend that you make clear copies of the Tax Free Forms and receipts as things can and do go missing in the mailing process.
+If you need to check the progress of your tax refund claim, you will need the DOC ID No. contained on the Tax Free Form to perform the on-line check.